+44 (0)2080591059 [email protected]

 CFBL engages stakeholders in meaningful dialogue when shaping relevant policies, projects, or reports, ensuring decisions are informed, inclusive, and evidence-based.
 Examples of how we achieve this are by:

-• Hosting virtual and in‑person workshops during project development phases
+• Hosting virtual and in-person workshops during project development phases.

-• Publishing consultation drafts with open comment periods and response summaries
+• Publishing consultation drafts with open comment periods and response summaries.

 Community Guidelines / Moderation Policy

 We maintain respectful and constructive discourse across our digital platforms, with clear rules on content moderation to prevent abuse or misinformation.
+Examples of how we achieve this are by:

-• Enforcing a zero‑tolerance policy for hate speech and personal attacks
+• Enforcing a zero-tolerance policy for hate speech and personal attacks.

-• Moderating comments and posts within 24 hours to remove prohibited content
+• Moderating comments and posts within 24 hours to remove prohibited content.

-• Providing clear escalation paths for users to report violations and appeal moderation decisions
+• Providing clear escalation paths for users to report violations and appeal moderation decisions.

 Social Media Use Policy